kluete/ddt3/readme.md

 # About

-DDT3 is a remote debugger for the Lua language, written in ISO C++14, made of two components:
+DDT3 is a remote debugger for the Lua language, written in ISO C++14.
+It is made of two components:

-* stand-alone client application with user interface - running on development PC
+1. stand-alone client application with user interface - running on development PC
-* minimal, headless remote component - embedded in debuggee on target device, hooked into Lua runtime
+2. minimal, headless remote component - embedded in debuggee on target device, hooked into Lua runtime

 communication happens over TCP and UDP.